 Positive psychology explores the capacity of individuals, organisations and communities to facilitate and experience optimal wellbeing (Pawelski, 2016; Seligman and Csikszentmihalyi, 2000) and is also posited as a means to achieving the SDGs (Schultes, Bergsmann and Brandt, 2019).

 This research project takes a transdisciplinary approach to personal and public practices of fashion working with individuals at the critical life stages of adolescence and menopause to investigate the positive power of fashion to enhance wellbeing and deliver a fashion industry for the common good.
 By examining the relationships between fashion involvement, consumption and life satisfaction it aims to develop evidence-based interventions that address specific sustainable development goals e.g. SDG3 (good health and wellbeing) and SDG12 (responsible consumption and production) and thereby creating shared value (Porter and Kramer).

-How to Apply This project is available as a 3 years full-time or 6 years part-time PhD study programme with an expected start date of 1 May or 1 October 2020.
+This project is available as a 3 years full-time or 6 years part-time PhD study programme with an expected start date of 1 October 2021 or February 2022.

 Candidates are encouraged to contact the research supervisors for the project before applying.
 All applicants must include a research proposal in their application.